stefffffffffano/LLM_Agent_Cybersecurity_Forensic/README.md

 This project implements a LangGraph-based AI agent capable of performing autonomous forensic analysis on network events captured in `.pcap` files.
 Given a benchmark dataset, the agent detects vulnerabilities (e.g., CVEs), identifies affected services, and produces structured reports.

-The current version represent the ***Context-injected Analyst*** that does not include log analysis in the flow of execution.
+The current version represent the ***Flow reporter*** that does not include log analysis in the flow of execution.
 The system first analyses each tcp flow through a PCAP_flows_analyzer, then instantiates an agent to loop on findings, make research online and provide a final report with all findings related to the forensic task.

 ---